Mediation Skills for Community Relations, Equality and Diversity in Youth Work Practice

 Topic Overview

-The OCN NI Level 2 Certificate in Community Relations, Equality and Diversity in Youth Work Practice is designed to equip youth workers with the knowledge and skills to promote positive community relations, equality, and diversity within youth settings.
-This qualification covers key legislation, such as the Equality Act 2010 and Section 75 of the Northern Ireland Act 1998, and explores how these laws apply to youth work.
-You will learn about different forms of discrimination, including direct, indirect, and harassment, and how to challenge them effectively.
-The course also emphasises the importance of inclusive practice, ensuring all young people feel valued and respected regardless of their background.
+The OCN NI Level 2 Award in Community Relations, Equality and Diversity in Youth Work Practice is designed to equip youth workers with the knowledge and skills to promote positive community relations, equality, and diversity within youth work settings.
+This qualification covers key legislation, such as the Equality Act 2010 and Section 75 of the Northern Ireland Act 1998, and explores how these laws apply to youth work practice.
+Students will learn about the principles of equality, diversity, and inclusion, and how to challenge discrimination and prejudice effectively.

 Key Concepts